 My life of quiet desperation

 I have a pointless and unfulfilling job; days are filled with mind-numbing meetings, unnecessary emails and make-believe PowerPoint slides.
-This isn’t unique, a large proportion of today’s jobs are completely meaningless according to David Graeber (Anthropologist and author of Bullshit Jobs).
+This isn’t unique, a large proportion of today’s jobs are completely meaningless according to David Graeber (author of Bullshit Jobs).
 A YouGov poll found that only 50 percent of people with jobs in the UK are sure their work makes some sort of meaningful contribution to the world, and 37 percent are quite sure it doesn’t.

 “capitalism creates unnecessary jobs in order for the wheels to merely keep on turning”– David Graeber